Deformations of homotopy theories via algebraic theories: Loop theories

 (2)~~ Fix such $\calA$ and $\calP\subset\calA$.
 As $\calA$ admits small colimits, the restricted Yoneda embedding $h\colon \calA\rightarrow\Model_\calP^\heart$ admits a left adjoint $L\colon\Model_\calP^\heart\rightarrow\calA$.
 As $\Model_\calP^\heart$ is the free $1$-categorical cocompletion of $\calP$ under reflexive coequalizers, we must only verify that $h$ is conservative, which follows from the assumption that every $M\in\calA$ is resolved by objects of $\calP$. \end{proof}

 We now move on to methods that allow for the production of unstable examples.

-\begin{prop} Let $\calP$ and $\calP'$ be theories, and let $f\colon\calP'\rightarrow\calP$ be an essentially surjective coproduct-preserving functor. \begin{enumerate} \item Restriction $f^\ast\colon\Model_{\calP}\rightarrow\Model_{\calP'}$ is the forgetful functor of a monadic adjunction; \item If $\calP$ and $\calP'$ are loop theories and $f$ preserves tensors by finite wedges of spheres, then restriction $f^\ast\colon\Model_\calP^\Omega\rightarrow\Model_{\calP'}^\Omega$ is the forgetful functor of a monadic adjunction. \end{enumerate} \end{prop} \begin{proof} Observe that both instances of $f^\ast$ are right adjoints, with left adjoints constructed from $f_!$.
+\begin{prop} Let $\calP$ and $\calP'$ be theories, and let $f\colon\calP'\rightarrow\calP$ be an essentially surjective coproduct-preserving functor. \begin{enumerate} \item Restriction $f^\ast\colon\Model_{\calP}\rightarrow\Model_{\calP'}$ is the forgetful functor of a monadic adjunction; \item If $\calP$ and $\calP'$ are loop theories and $f$ preserves tensors by finite wedges of spheres, then restriction $f^\ast\colon\Model_\calP^\Omega\rightarrow\Model_{\calP'}^\Omega$ is the forgetful functor of a monadic adjunction. \end{enumerate} \end{prop} \begin{proof} Observe that both instances of $f^\ast$ are right adjoints, with left adjoints left Kan extending $f$ (see \cref{rmk:func1} and \cref{rmk:func2}).
 Moreover, the assumption that $f$ is essentially surjective implies that each $f^\ast$ is conservative.
 By Beck's monadicity theorem \cite[Theorem 4.7.3.5]{lurie2017higheralgebra}, it is sufficient to verify that $f^\ast$ creates $f^\ast$-split geometric realizations.
 Indeed, split geometric realizations are in particular pointwise geometric realizations, so this follows from the fact that $f$ is essentially surjective. \end{proof}